personalrobotics/ada_ros2/README.md

 ## Dependencies
 1. Install the Kinova SDK for your robot by searching [here](https://www.kinovarobotics.com/resources?r=79301&s).
 PRL currently uses the [Gen2 SDK v1.5.1](https://drive.google.com/file/d/1UEQAow0XLcVcPCeQfHK9ERBihOCclkJ9/view).
 Note that although the latest version of that SDK is for Ubuntu 16.04, it still works on Ubuntu 22.04 (only for x86 systems, not ARM system).
-2. First, git clone this repo (ada_ros2) code as well as the [PRL fork of pymoveit](https://github.com/personalrobotics/pymoveit2) into your colcon workspace's `src` folder, build the workspace, and source the setup file by running this command: `source install/setup.bash`.
-Note that we don't actually need the code in `ada_hardware` in order to run the robot in simulation.
-We only need that code when connecting to the actual robot (which we won't be doing from VMs).
-So you should just skip building that package in Ubuntu VM by running this command: `colcon build --packages-skip ada_hardware`.
-That should build all the other packages, which are the ones you need for sim.
+2. Configure and build your workspace:
+    1. Git clone [this repo (ada_ros2)](https://github.com/personalrobotics/ada_ros2) and the [PRL fork of pymoveit](https://github.com/personalrobotics/pymoveit2) into your workspace's `src` folder.
+    2. Build the workspace: `colcon build`.
+Note that if the Kinova SDK can't be installed on your device (e.g., you are on an ARM system and only need to run sim), you can skip `ada_hardware`: `colcon build --packages-skip ada_hardware`.
 3. Install required ROS binaries.
 Note that some or all of these may already be installed. `sudo apt install ros-humble-ros2-control ros-humble-ros2-controllers ros-humble-ament-cmake-clang-format ros-humble-rviz2 ros-humble-moveit`

 ## Running ADA MoveIt in RVIZ